--v Run the program in verbose mode.
-This option will print out the version number of the CDI library used by the program.
+- -v Run the program in verbose mode.
+This option will print out the version number of the CDI library used by the program. - EXAMPLES Sample output including drive status information:

-'''

 % cdi_ta -f /dev/rmt/2cbn

-'''

 CDI Get_TapeAlert returns (only flags that are SET will be shown):